 2. Know the incidence/prevalence, clinical presentations, management, and prognosis of the various causes of facial palsy.

-Annual incidence of 15-30 cases per 100,000 population.
+Annual incidence of 15-30 cases per 100,000 population

-Ramsay Hunt Syndrome.
+Ramsay Hunt syndrome (type 2).

 The facial nerve (VII) originates in the pons area of the brain.
 It forms from two separate nerves; a large motor nerve and smaller sensory root (the intermediate nerve).
 These nerves fuse to form the facial nerve after passing through the (IAM) internal auditory meatus and onto the facial canal.